Battle of Fulhope Law

-The Battle of Fulhope Law was a battle between Scottish raiders and the English garrisons of Jedburgh and Roxburgh castles in September 1400.
+The Battle of Fulhope Law took place between Scottish raiders and the English garrisons of Jedburgh and Roxburgh castles in September 1400.
 The Scottish were routed and a large number of prisoners taken.

 Battle

 Robert de Umfraville, led the English garrisons of Jedburgh and Roxburgh castles inflicting a defeat on a large Scots army at Fulhope Law after an attempted a raid.
 Prisoners included several border reivers, including the notorious fugitives Willie Barde and Adam, Lord of Gordon.